 The first 32-bit word of each command serves as a header that contains a bitmap to indicate what registers require updating.
-The header also has a special flag, REGCLEAR, that instructs the DMA channel to clear all the configuration registers that are modifiable by command link before updating

-Copyright © 2021-2022 Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential them with the new values of the command.
+The header also has a special flag, REGCLEAR, that instructs the DMA channel to clear all the configuration registers that are modifiable by command link before updating them with the new values of the command.
 If this flag is not set, the configuration registers not updated by the command are kept at their previous settings.